NBTSolutions/Elgg/readme.md

 	parameter
 		method : wb.is_loggend_in

-	returns (result is the user's token)
+	returns (result is the user's token if logged in else result is 0) {
-		{
     		"status": 0,
     		"result": "614ad70385f0fbda481adb4b32c1bf3a"